fewf/quiz-app-modeling/readme.md

 - Date Active
 - Date Inactive

-Each row in `Principal` will designate the person associated with person_id as the school's principal.
-Keeping this separate from the `Teacher` table (instead of having a Faculty table with different types, for instance) ensures that this model will be robust should it be the case that a person can be both a principal and a teacher.
-Or, if there's a possibility that more than one person has `Principal`designation.
+Each row in Principal will designate the person associated with person_id as the school's principal.
+Keeping this separate from the Teacher table (instead of having a Faculty table with different types, for instance) ensures that this model will be robust should it be the case that a person can be both a principal and a teacher.
+Or, if there's a possibility that more than one person has Principaldesignation.
 If neither is a possibility, then one Faculty table could work.

 ### Teacher
 - Teacher ID (primary key)